 Afsana is interested in entrepreneurship and economic development and has consulted and designed many social enterprises in various industries.
 She loves sun, beaches and music.
 She is a singer and regularly performs in Bangladeshi cultural programs in the northeast.

 Afsana is the Senior Analyst of the Boston Impact Initiative.

-Matthew Kahn currently works as a consultant.
 Previously, he spent 17 years at Gordon Brothers Group, where he was a founding member of the private equity and second lien lending business.
-Prior to joining Gordon Brothers in 1995, Matt was the chief financial officer of Joseph A. Bank Clothiers and was the senior vice president of finance at Nature Food Centres, Inc. He was also a CPA.
-He has served on the board of directors of a number of private and public companies.
+Prior to joining Gordon Brothers in 1995, Matt was the chief financial officer of Joseph Bank Clothiers and was the senior vice president of finance at Nature Food Centres.
+He has an MBA and was also a CPA.

-Matt is active in alumni affairs at Georgetown University and has served on the board of Jewish Big Brother and Big Sisters.
+Matt is active in a number of Jewish organizations and alumni affairs at Georgetown University.
 He lives with his wife, Robin, and their two children in Newton, MA.

 Matt is the Chief Investment Officer of the Boston Impact Initiative.